The Perfect Place to Reveal Your Dysfunctional Self

 Time to Shine

-Rather than trotting our carefully edited representatives out for public consumption, we can show people who we are while giving them the hope of the masterpiece that God is shaping.
+Rather than trotting out our carefully edited representatives for public consumption, we can show people who we are while giving them hope in the masterpiece that God is producing.
 The local church is where all these future masterpieces gather, which is why our shared commonality with dysfunction does not discourage us.
+Only people without the gospel should have no hope.
+The born-again crowd lives in an ever-maturing, ordered reality, with Christ as their head and His righteousness as our possession.
+We’re not boasting as the world might boast, nor do we look down on others who have yet to taste the water that satisfies our souls.
+We mourn for them while doing all we can to reach them with the gospel.
+Meanwhile, we rejoice in the amazing grace that opened our eyes and changed our lives.

-Below is a list of some of the things we share in common.
+As you rejoice in the hope and help that only the gospel can bring, will you consider this list of words, some of the things we share in common?
 These are the negative things that come with our Adamic natures, the things we have yet to rid from our lives completely.
-Because of the hope of Christ in us, this list also represents some of the things we should be talking about with our closest friends.
+However, because of the hope of Christ in us, this list also represents some of the things we should be discussing with our closest friends because there is wonder-working power in us, compelling us to be open and honest about the inhibitors that keep us from growing into a fuller man- or womanhood.
+Though these terms are negative, they do not overcome or overwhelm the psyche of those who believe.

-Though the discussions with your church friends include more than these things, they must consist of these imperfections that have yet come under the obedience of Christ.
-What’s in view here is not what we struggle with but sharing our temptations with our closest network of friends.
-If you are not, why not?
+Though the discussions with your church friends include more than these things, they must—at least—consist of these Adamic imperfections that have yet come under the obedience of Christ.
+What’s in view here is not what we struggle with but that we must share our temptations, shortcomings, imperfections, hangups, and quirks with our closest network of friends.
+Perhaps you’re asking, “Why should we be open with an appropriate number of friends with the determination and wisdom to entertain such things that will spur me on to love and good works?”
+If you are not sharing your innermost self with an appropriate friend, why not?
 What hinders you from making your local church a genuine sanctification hospital?

-Carl has been a small group member for over two years.
-From an outsider looking in perspective, he seems to have it together.
+Biff, the Angry Guy: Biff has been a small group member for over two years.
+From an outsider’s perspective, he seems to have it together.
 Of course, that is his goal.
-He desires to maintain the perception of a stellar reputation.
-What his small group does not know is that he is an angry man.
-His wife knows it, his kids know it, and it has leaked out among a few friends.
+He wants to maintain the perception of a stellar reputation.
+His small group does not know that he is an angry man.
+His wife and kids know it, and it has leaked out among a few friends.
+For the most part, his group does not know the real Biff.
+Biff is stuck on himself.
+He craves people’s approval, so he controls his reputation tightly.
+He believes he must be on top of things and have it all together.
+Biff is an inch-deep, mile-wide Christian, but if there is not surgical intrusion from friends who are courageous, competent, and compassionate, Biff will continue with the deception, even if it causes generational dysfunction, as it most assuredly will.

 Suppressed Transparency